COVID-19 pandemic in Mexico: August–December 2020

 On September 3, President AMLO said that the government had a savings exchange of up to MXN $100 billion for vaccines, and he asked the different political parties to donate half of their budgets to help pay for the pandemic.
 Deputy Mario Delgado (National Regeneration Movement) said that it is an "ethical imperative", he argued that families in Mexico shouldn't be allowed to be in a difficult situation while political parties keep getting more resources.
-INEGI reported that the July unemployment rate had fallen to 5.4%, for a total workfoce of 52.6 million (72.2% men and 39.2% women).
+INEGI reported that the July unemployment rate had fallen to 5.4%, for a total workforce of 52.6 million (72.2% men and 39.2% women).
 10.8 million workers earn between two and five times the minimum wage, 27.3 million people are engaged in the "informal sector".
 The greatest increases in employment have been in the commercial sector, while construction, restaurants, transportation, and lodging have fallen behind.

 The Catholic Church in Mexico reported on September 4 a total of 77 priests, seven permanent deacons, and four other religious people have died of COVID-19.

 On September 6, Rappi said home blood tests for COVID-19 will be available with a fourteen-hour wait for an appointment and a ten-minite wait for results.
 A large party in which few guests wore facemasks or practiced social distancing, was held in defiance of health regulations at Viñedos Hacienda De Letras in Aguascalientes.
 The state had 489 deaths and 7,601 confirmed cases as of September 6.

 On September 7, researchers at the UNAM reported the development of a saliva-based test that is quicker, easier, and more economical than existing tests.
 Results of the study have been published in the Journal of Clinical Microbiology.

 The Consejo Nacional para Prevenir la Discriminación (National Council to Prevent Discrimination, Conapred) reports that it has had 426 COVID-19-related complaints in five months, mostly the obligation to work while at personal risk.
 On September 8, Foreign Minister Marcelo Ebrard (SRE) reported that 17,393 Mexicans who were stranded in different countries, mostly in Latin American and Europe, have been repatriated.
 The SRE also announced that 2,325 Mexicans have died of the virus in the United States, six in Canada, three in Spain, and one each in Colombia, France, and Guatemala.